ansible/ansible-documentation/docs/docsite/rst/porting_guides/porting_guide_2.7.rst

 One thing that this does affect is the ability to use :command:`/usr/bin/ansible-pull` to manage a host which has Python-2.6.  ``ansible-pull`` runs on the host being managed but it is a controller script, not a module so it will need an updated Python.
-Actively developed Linux distros which ship with Python-2.6 have some means to install newer Python versions (For instance, you can install Python-2.7 through an SCL on RHEL-6) but you may need to also install Python bindings for many common modules to work (For RHEL-6, for instance, selinux bindings and yum would have to be installed for the updated Python install).
+Actively developed Linux distros which ship with Python-2.6 have some means to install newer Python versions (For example, you can install Python-2.7 through an SCL on RHEL-6) but you may need to also install Python bindings for many common modules to work (For RHEL-6, for example, selinux bindings and yum would have to be installed for the updated Python install).

 The decision to drop Python-2.6 support on the controller was made because many dependent libraries